ehtick/PicView/.github/README.md

 # Technical overview
 PicView is built in C# .NET using Avalonia cross-platform XAML UI framework.
-All builds are compiled using NativeAOT _(with trimming)_.
-Fully self‑contained native executable.
+All builds are compiled using NativeAOT _(with trimming)_, resulting in a fully self-contained native executable.

 Using Cysharp’s ZLinq and ZString for zero allocation and high performance, and R3 for high-performance ViewModel binding and event streams.